 States and Territories

-States and territories will manage and operate worker screening units.
+States and territories will manage and operate worker screening units (and determine how these will interact with other checks such as working with children clearances).

 Registered NDIS providers